jmacgregor-accenture/algorithmClub/README.md

 - john-macgregor
   - bubbleSort

+### 4 Write your code / make commits against your weekly branch

+### 5 When your implementation is finished, create a pull request against master

+### 6 We'll review all the code reviews as a group and merge them in as we go during the weekly meetup

-This should give us a root repo directory, with a 2nd layer of personal directories, and within each of those everyone's implementation of each algorithm
+This should give us a root repo directory, with a 2nd layer of personal directories, and within each personal directory will be all their algorithm implementations